- $8 adults

-The boyhood home of Charles A. Lindbergh is the setting for hands-on programs exploring his impact on world history and his relevance today.Choose up to three of the following programs to create a two-hour experience for $6 per student.
+The childhood home of Charles A. Lindbergh is the setting for hands-on programs exploring his impact on world history and his relevance today.Choose up to three of the following programs to create a two-hour experience for $6 per student.

 Children learn about Charles Lindbergh's historic non-stop flight across the Atlantic in 1927, using a mock cockpit with a flight simulator.
 Learn about the airplane Lindbergh helped design, the route of the trip, Lindbergh's experiences, the result of the flight and its relevance to today's aviation.

 Learn about Lindbergh's world in the 1910s and the differences between events, places and objects of the time, and those of today.
 Students can handle many items to gain a tangible sense of history as they collaboratively make connections between past and present.